 Area 12 was incorporated in 1979 as a 501c3 nonprofit organization and, as such, is run by a Board of Directors.
-Currently the Board’s makeup consists of elected positions (chair, treasurer and secretary) and non-elected/appointed positions (Communications Director, Events Director, Education Director, Historian, Webmaster, Vendor Liaison and eight Regional Coordinators).
+Currently the Board’s makeup consists of elected positions (chair, chair elect, past chair, treasurer and secretary) and non-elected/appointed positions (Communications Director, Events Director, Education Director, Historian, Membership Director, Webmaster, Vendor Liaison, eight Regional Coordinators and a Regional Liaison).
 The Board meets at least twice a year (in the fall and in the spring) to approve the budget and conduct general business, as well as plan for area events in support of our membership.

 In order to provide further opportunities for music education, Area 12 hosts an educational bell/chime loan program.
 Participation is limited to members of the Guild in Area 12 who are involved in certain types of educational programs, and instruments are loaned for a fixed period of time along with general instructions as well as access to a consultant to offer support to program leaders.
 For more information on the bell/chime loan program, see the Education & Scholarships section of this website.